Covid-19 update - thank you for not travelling (5 January 2021)

 ➜ Respect other people: consider the local community and other people; park carefully so access to gateways is clear, leave gates and property as you find them; and follow paths

-- Respect wildlife and livestock: Always keep your dog on a short lead near farm animals, but if cattle act aggressively it is safer if you let it off the lead.
-Other wildlife, such as baby deer, may have moved into the spaces we have left behind so stick to defined routes and keep dogs under close control wherever you are.
+- Respect wildlife and livestock: Always keep your dog on a short lead near farm animals, but if cattle act aggressively, it is safer if you let it off the lead.
+Stick to defined routes and keep dogs under close control wherever you are to protect wildlife.
 If you are driving, please slow down and drive with care on moorland roads as there is very likely to be a sheep or bird wandering around the next bend.

-These changes mean that we can offer a more accessible planning service and officers will be available to offer pre-arranged advice and undertake site visits, with safeguards in place.
+The new national restrictions mean that although we will continue to provide an effective planning service, officers will be unable to meet directly to offer advice, although site visits for applications and enforcement purposes will still be undertaken, with safeguards in place.
 Further details of the service are available in the Planning service coronavirus webpage.

-At the present time, public meetings will still be held remotely using video or telephone conferencing technology and our Planning Committees are being held virtually where planning applications requiring Member determination are decided.
-This will be reviewed in November.
+During this period, which is to be reviewed on 15 February, public meetings will still be held remotely using video or telephone conferencing technology.
+Our Planning Committees will continue to being held virtually where planning applications requiring Member determination are decided.

 National Park facilities

-Both our National Park Centres at Sutton Bank and Danby are open, including the Inspired by… gallery, although there are certain restrictions in place.
-Don't forget, face coverings must be worn throughout the Centres.
-We won’t be able to provide you with a face covering; please bring your own so you don’t miss out.
-Our toilets are open but may be at a reduced capacity to assist with social distancing; you may also find them closed for additional cleaning during the day, please be patient.
+Our National Park Centres at Sutton Bank and Danby, including the Inspired by… gallery, are currently closed.
+All events and other activities that were planned to take place have been cancelled/postponed.
+Our outdoor grounds and toilets remain open at both sites for local use but toilets may be operating at a reduced capacity to assist with social distancing; you may also find them closed for additional cleaning during the day, please be patient.

 These measures will remain under constant review.